 Bring the kids, friends, a picnic, and a blanket!
-Sponsored by Wake Forest ARTS and the Town of Wake Forest, the Six Sundays in Spring concert series will be held in 2013 on consecutive Sundays from April 28 through June 2.
-These free concerts are held at E. Carroll Joyner Park Amphitheater at 701 Harris Rd. in Wake Forest, getting underway at 3 pm.
-We will have opening bands starting at 3 pm, with the main acts starting at 5 pm and ending at 7 pm.
+Sponsored by Wake Forest ARTS and the Town of Wake Forest, the Six Sundays in Spring concert series will be held in 2014 on consecutive Sundays from April 27 through June 1.
+These free concerts are held at E. Carroll Joyner Park Amphitheater at 701 Harris Rd. in Wake Forest, getting underway at 5 pm in 2014.
+The music will be starting at 5 pm and ending at 7 pm but come early and stay late!
 Come join your friends and neighbors and make this year’s Six Sundays in Spring your best Sundays of the year!

 The stage at E. Carroll Joyner Park is covered this year for the first time, so we won’t have to cancel concerts in case of brief showers as in years past.
-In case of very inclement weather, updated concert information will be available on Wake Forest TV 10, the town’s Facebook page and by calling the Wake Forest Weather Line at 919-435-9569.
+In case of very inclement weather, In case of very inclement weather, concerts will be moved to the Renaissance Centre, 405 S. Brooks St. in Wake Forest.
+The Centre cannot accomodate pets, picnics or lawn chairs.
+Our usual vendors will not relocate to the Centre; snacks and drinks can be purchased from the Centre.
+Updated concert information will be available on Wake Forest TV 10, the town’s Facebook page and by calling the Wake Forest Weather Line at 919-435-9569.
 Smart phone users who have downloaded the Town of Wake Forest app will receive a message informing them of any schedule changes.

 Food and refreshments will be available at Joyner park during the concerts.
 We strive to have a number of food vendors with varied offerings at our Six Sundays concert series, so that everyone can find something they like to eat or drink.
 We’ve listed below some of our vendors for this season’s concerts, along with their offerings.
 This year our vendors will be the VFW food trailer, the Lemon Tree, Sweet Traditions by LeAne (cupcakes) and Lumpy’s Ice Cream!